Installation

 After the manual flush cycle, it is time for FlushRobot to do its job and make sure that the hoses will be flushed.

 The LED starts flashing slowly, to indicate that a hose flush cycle is required.
-You can either double-click the flush button to start the flush cycle right away, but you can also just walk away.
-After about 5 minutes after the last button press, the FlushRobot assumes that the toilet is vacated and the LED will start flashing rapidly, and ten seconds later the hose flush cycle starts.
+You can either manually start the flush cycle right away, but you can also just walk away.
+In the latter case, after about 5 minutes after the last button press the LED will start flashing rapidly, and ten seconds later the hose flush cycle starts.

 The flush cycle starts by sending a vibration signal to the drain pump which results in an audible warning beep.
-By pressing either the Fill or Drain button the flush cycle will be postponed for another 5 minutes.
+By pressing any button the flush cycle will be postponed for another 5 minutes.
 Once the hose flush cycle has started, you can press the drain button to abort the process.

 It will three times fill the bowl with some water and run the drain pump until it senses that the water is gone.
 This is done to make some "head room" in the lower part of the toilet to make sure there is no dirt left that can dilute the cleaning water in the next step.
 It will then fill the bowl to the configured maximum level, which will then allow the Flush Robot to run the drain pump long enough to really flush out the hoses and leave them filled with clean water.